poglicier/VSPagingScrollView/README.md

 # VSPagingScrollView

-The main idea was took from [Ray Wenderlich tutorial] (http://www.raywenderlich.com/10518/how-to-use-uiscrollview-to-scroll-and-zoom-content), then upgraded.
+The main idea was took from [Ray Wenderlich tutorial] (http://www.raywenderlich.com/10518/how-to-use-uiscrollview-to-scroll-and-zoom-content), then upgraded to autolayout.
 ### Installation with CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries in your projects.